opencord/cord/docs/quickstart_physical.md

 physical host, XOS needs to associate the `location` tag of each physical host (from the fabric configuration) with its Node object in XOS.
 This step needs to be done after new physical compute nodes are provisioned on the POD.
-To update the node locations in XOS:
+To update the node locations in XOS, login to the head node and run the following:
 ```
-ssh ubuntu@xos
 cd ~/service-profile/cord-pod
 rm fabric.yaml
 make fabric.yaml